 - Customer quality: Enterprise clients on multi-year contracts are worth more than month-to-month SMB relationships

-- Technology differentiation: Proprietary solutions command premiums, while resellers of third-party products trade at discounts
+- Technology differentiation: Proprietary solutions command premiums, while resellers of third-party products trade at discounts.
+Companies with advanced capabilities, such as AI security or cloud security, often command premium valuations due to their innovation and ability to address emerging threats.

 Key Metrics for Cybersecurity Company Valuations